Sven-I-Am/challenge-php-guestbook/README.md

 objectives they will be moved up into the timeline section and ticked off using either emotes such as :heavy_check_mark: or the `checkbox` syntax [ ] [x] provided by markdown.

-### Must haves
+### Must haves :heavy_check_mark:
-#### :exclamation: Keep your view (html code) seperated from your PHP as much as possible
+#### :exclamation: Keep your view (html code) seperated from your PHP as much as possible :heavy_check_mark:
-#### :exclamation: Separate the footer and header HTML code and `require()` them in your template files to avoid code repetition
+#### :exclamation: Separate the footer and header HTML code and `require()` them in your template files to avoid code repetition :heavy_check_mark:
-1. Posts must contain at least:
+1. Posts must contain at least a Title, Date, Content, Author name :heavy_check_mark:
-   * Title
-   * Date
-   * Content
-   * Author name
-2. At least 2 classes: PostLoader & Post
+2. At least 2 classes: PostLoader & Post :heavy_check_mark:
-3. Sort messages from new to old (most recent on top)
+3. Sort messages from new to old (most recent on top) :heavy_check_mark:
-4. Handle possible site defacement attacks using `htmlspecialchars()`
+4. Handle possible site defacement attacks using `htmlspecialchars()` :heavy_check_mark:
-5. Only show the 20 latest posts
+5. Only show the 20 latest posts :heavy_check_mark:

 ### Nice to have
 1. Add a profanity filter (array with "bad" words)